SalesforceLabs/OrgCheck/.github/ISSUE_TEMPLATE/sfdx-plugin_issue.md

 **Describe your environment**

-Copy and past the result of the following commands:
+Copy and paste the result of the following commands:
 - What is the version of the `sf` command you are using? `$ sf version`
-- What is the version of the orgcheck plugin plugin you are using `$ sf plugins`
+- What is the version of the orgcheck plugin you are using `$ sf plugins`